Manila Film Center

 The Manila Film Center is a building located at the southwest end of the Cultural Center of the Philippines Complex in Pasay, Philippines.
-The structure was designed by architect Froilan Hong where its edifice is supported on more than nine hundred piles which reaches to the bed-rock about 120 feet below.
+The structure was designed by architect Froilan Hong.
+Its edifice is supported on more than nine hundred piles which reach into the bedrock about 120 feet below ground level.

 The Manila Film Center served as the main theater for the First Manila International Film Festival (MIFF) January 18–29, 1982.
-The building has also been the subject of controversies due to a fatal accident that happened on November 17, 1981.
-At least 169 workers fell and were buried under quick-drying cement.
+The building has also been the subject of controversy due to a fatal accident that happened on November 17, 1981 where at least 169 workers fell and were buried under quick-drying cement.

 History

 Conceptualization

 Prior to the Manila Film Center, the Philippines did not have an official national film archive which is why in January 1981, then first lady Imelda Marcos spearheaded the building of the first Manila Center.
 Under the supervision of Betty Benitez, the spouse of then Deputy MHS Minister Jose Conrado Benitez, they organized a group to pursue the project.
 Ramon M. Ignacio, Senior Technology Officer at the Technology Resource Center, conceptualized the project and its various components.
 He likewise prepared the feasibility study.

 Among the Film Center's project components were: the 360-degree theater to show past and present historical and tourism scenes for future generations, the Film Financing/Loan Program to address funding of meritable films, the Filipino Film Archiving using Digital Storage (though was little known during those times), Film Database/Information system, Film Making and Blow Up Laboratory, Viewing rooms for the Board of Censors and other minor sub-components.
 Despite the futuristic and concept creativity of Ignacio, only two of the project components were actually done.
 UNESCO's assistance was invaluable in the design of the archives, so they were asked to be consultants of the project.

 Several ocular visits were done by Unesco in 1981 where they were responsible for major consultations needed in the structure's erection.
 The building was then designed to have two components which were the auditoria and archives.
 According to Hong, the foundation was set on reclaimed land near Manila Bay.
 Since the deadline of the structure was tight, it required 4,000 workers, working in 3 shifts across 24 hours.
 One thousand workers constructed the lobby in 72 hours, a job which would normally entail six weeks of labor.
-The Film Center opened in 1982 costing an estimate of $25 million.
+The Film Center opened in 1982 costing an estimate of US$25 million.

 The building is identified with the Marcoses' "edifice complex," a term defined by architect Gerard Lico as "an obsession and compulsion to build edifices as a hallmark of greatness."